kotoMJ/image-analyzer-android/README.md

 # UI TEST COVERAGE still in progress

-I have been working on adding UI testing for isolated fragments.
+I have been working on adding UI testing for isolated fragments.<br/>
-Then I would like to connect code coverage also for that UI tests.
+Then I would like to connect code coverage also for that UI tests.<br/>
-Every work in progress is available in feature branches.
+Every work in progress is available in feature branches.<br/>

 # Special thanks to sources